-Though most people don’t realize it, you can sometimes be forced to pay someone else’s credit card debt.
-Such occurrences are rare, but it’s possible to take on that liability without knowing the potential consequences down the line.
+Though most people don’t realize it, you can be forced to pay someone else’s credit card debt.
+Such occurrences are rare, but it’s possible to take on that liability without knowing the consequences.

 There are three main situations where you can be held responsible for debt someone else racked up:

 - When you act as a guarantor.
-If someone doesn’t qualify for a credit card independently, they can ask someone to act as a guarantor.
+If someone doesn’t qualify for a credit card independently, they can ask you to act as a guarantor.
 As the guarantor, you’re required to sign an agreement that legally allows the bank to transfer all debt to you should the cardholder fail to repay.